zahanm/stanford-hacks/README.md

         npm install

-  in the `scpd/` directory
+  in the `./scpd/` directory

-Installing SCPD Video Downloader on a Mac
+Installation on a Mac
 ------

 - Install Homebrew (http://mxcl.github.com/homebrew/)